Berry Street Childhood Institute

 Berry Street has been supporting vulnerable children and young people since 1877.
 Over our long history we have grown to meet increasing demand and adapted to meet new challenges.
 As the Australian economy and society become increasingly complex, the conditions of childhood are changing: many children are flourishing in the 21st century but the wellbeing of increasing numbers of children appears to be declining.
 Berry Street continues to provide Victorian children with care, protection and support as our core business but we know we must do more to avert the growing crisis for children who are at risk.

 In 2010 we developed the Berry Street Strategic Directions 2027 which commit Berry Street to broadening and deepening our impact on the lives of children through greater advocacy, service innovation and knowledge sharing.
 The establishment of the Berry Street Childhood Institute in July 2012 was a major outcome of this undertaking, providing Berry Street with a national platform from which to highlight the importance of a good childhood for all children in Australia.

-Berry Street’s Vision is for all children to have a good childhood.
+We believe children, young people and families should be safe, thriving and hopeful.
 The Berry Street Childhood Institute contributes to this vision by collaboratively building and sharing knowledge, encouraging public dialogue and mobilising leadership.